ltw-webdev-4/curriculum/repo-setup-and-branching.md

       icon: "person-2"
       label: "Dev"
     before: |
-      It’s now your turn—**the developer**—to close the repository that you were just invited to.
+      It’s now your turn—**the developer**—to clone the repository that you were just invited to.
 After accepting your invitation you will have access to the repository.

       Clone like normal—except with one small change: **rename the folder so you know which is which!**